Is Palm Discontinued? What Happened?

-Palm mattered because it solved a problem that earlier handheld computers had not solved.
-Instead of trying to replace the desktop computer, Palm made a device that worked with it.
-That decision made the PalmPilot practical, fast, and easy to understand at a time when many handheld products still felt experimental.
+Palm solved a particular problem that earlier handheld computers never quite cracked.
+Instead of trying to replace the desktop computer, Palm designed a small device that worked with it.
+That simple shift made the PalmPilot feel practical, fast, and easy to understand when most handheld gadgets still felt experimental or overly complicated.

 Timeline